-VULNERARYAn herb used for the treatment of wounds.
+VULNERARYAn herb used for the treatment of wounds (antiulcer, connective tissue tonic).

 BRONCHODILATORAn herb that encourages the widening or opening of the lung airways.
-Helpful in cough and asthma.
+They are helpful in wheezing and asthma.

 ANTISEPTICCapable of preventing infection by inhibiting the growth of microorganisms.
 Helpful in infections and for those with weak immune systems.

 IMMUNE-CALMINGHerbs that interrupt an allergic reaction or calm the immune system, useful in allergies and autoimmune conditions.

 IMMUNE-STIMULANTStimulates and strengthens the immune system.
 Helpful when fighting off a cold or flu.